 In Jon's spare time, he takes turns coaching soccer and baseball teams in Maryland for his two sons, Daniel and Josh, while his wife Mandy teaches kids and often serves as team mom.
 Josh says he likes his dad's job at Aspen better than when he was a sportswriter because now "you're helping kids."

-Ranya joined Aspen Institute’s Sports and Society Program in 2017 to lead Project Play's model community effort in Harlem.
-She holds a B.A. in Sociology from the University of Maryland and a M.S.Ed in International Educational Development from the University of Pennsylvania.
+Ranya joined Aspen Institute’s Sports and Society Program in 2017.
+She leads Project Play's community efforts in Harlem and Hawai'i and manages Project Play’s online technical assistance platform to guide community leaders through landscaping their state of play and mobilizing leaders.
+Ranya holds a B.A. in Sociology and International Development from the University of Maryland and a M.S.Ed in International Educational Development from the University of Pennsylvania.

 Having stepped onto the basketball court at the age of 4, Ranya has a particular interest in early childhood and sports, aspiring to blend her passion for international education and sports to develop psychosocial and socio-emotional interventions through play.
 A native New Yorker, Ranya has adapted to maintain free play as a common thread through her life, discovering the opportunity for play in all facets of her surroundings.
 She continues to sample multiple sports in her free time.

 Martin is a Project Coordinator of the Sports & Society Program and leads the program’s Project Play work in Southeast Michigan, Western New York, and Greater Rochester and the Finger Lakes, in partnership with the Ralph C. Wilson, Jr. Foundation and regional community foundations.
 His work builds off the 2017 State of Play reports in those regions, the program’s groundbreaking first studies of how a discrete region serves its kids through sport, on which he served as a researcher and contributor.